 Juvenile Court currently operates numerous diversion programs.
-These programs are deterrent focused programs, but are not limited to only diversion cases.
-Please contact Larry Little, Community Resource Coordinator regarding any of the following Diversion Programs.
+These programs are deterrent-focused programs, but are not limited to only diversion cases.
+Please contact Lisa Billings, Diversion Coordinator regarding any of the following Diversion Programs.

-However, Teen Court only takes diverted criminal cases.
-Other programs are offered to diverted and adjudicated juveniles and Families In Need Of Services (FINS) include the following.
+Teen Court only takes diverted criminal cases.
+Other programs offered to diverted and adjudicated juveniles and Families In Need Of Services (FINS), include the following:

 - Marijuana 101

 - Under the Influence

 - Youth Educational Shoplifting (YES)

 The Aikido Agatsu (Victory Over Oneself) Program prevents at-risk juveniles and youth offenders from future and continued adverse encounters with law enforcement and the juvenile court system through martial arts training.
 The 10-week course improves self-esteem, respect for themselves and authority, provides positive youth and adult role models, and teaches effective self-defense and problem solving skills.
 The cost is $5 per week for each of the 10 weeks.
 The class is held at NWA Aikido in Springdale and instruction is provided by Jason Moreland, Sandan Aikikai (3rd degree black belt).

 Aikido is a Japanese martial art founded in the early part of the 20th century and is ideally suited to the conflicts of today and our current lifestyles.
 It helps deal with stress, problems, and situations from multiple directions.
 Aikido differs from many other martial arts in that it stresses blending with an incoming attack rather than meeting aggression with aggression.
 The ultimate aim is to integrate the mind, body, and spirit and teaches us to bring ourselves into harmony with our own energy and the world around us.